 PART ONE: Prologue

-And on a narrow street in Garnata al Yahud, near the walls of the great red fortress where stood a row of modest houses, with only their gardens separating them from these same walls, in one house in particular the lights burned late into the night.
-If you were able to enter, you would have heard the sounds of a woman in labor.
+And on a narrow street in Granada, once persistently called Garnata al Yahud by the old Arab writers, near the walls of the great red fortress where stood a row of modest houses, with only their gardens separating them from those same walls, in one house in particular the lights burned late into the night.
+If you were able to enter , you would have heard the sounds of a woman in labor.

 Another shriek.
 Then silence.
 The mewling of a newborn infant.
 The father pushed the women at the door aside.
 The women tried to block him from going any farther, and one held out a tiny, red-faced baby with a full head of dark hair:

 The family sat shiva for seven days.
-All mirrors were covered, a candle burned throughout that time, relatives outside and neighbors all brought food.
-Don Elazar and his young son sat solemnly on two low stools, each with a tear in their clothing above their hearts, each pale and still, while mourners joined them; then after Miriam, the beloved wife and mother, was interred in the cemetery and family shared that first meal, they continued, even into the interminable hours of the days that followed.
+All mirrors were covered, a candle burned throughout that time, relatives and neighbors brought food.
+Don Elazar and his young son sat solemnly on two low stools, each with a tear in their clothing above their hearts, each pale and still, while mourners joined them; then after Miriam, the beloved wife and mother, was interred in the cemetery and the family shared that first meal, father and son sat, still numbed and speaking only when spoken to.
 Elazar’s wealthy cousin Yakob, gave them a slave, a Moorish woman named Amina, who also had a newborn, so that the woman could nurse her own and this poor infant whose mother had died before she could utter her first cry.

-After the seven days were over, the house of scholar, Don Elazar ben Faraj al-Bagdadi and his small son, Yitzak ben Elazar ben Faraj al-Bagdadi, was, as is so often said, like a tomb
+After the seven days were over, the house of scholar, Don Elazar ben Faraj al-Bagdadi and his small son, Yitzak, remained silent.
+As is so often said, like a tomb.

 * * * *